JakubTabor/Tokenization/README.md

 # If token is en eamil put it into email list, It succesfully extract emails
 # Now I gonna put text in Spanish and print specific tokens from text, let`s see if it work, it also gonna print explanation
 # When i load Spanish model spacy was able to figure out every word in different language and explain meaning of words
+# I Can also check if spacy can explain an figure out words in Japanese